10 Proven Strategies to Build an Incredible Team Culture

 Spotify also introduced a work-from-anywhere program to give their employees the freedom to work in an environment that suits them best.

-9. Welcome feedback
+9. Welcome and act on feedback

 Listening to, and implementing, employee feedback can do wonders for your culture.
 It helps employees feel like they are a part of the company and that their voice matters.
 So if the majority of your employees are asking for a change, welcome that feedback and make the change.